yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/managed-endpoint-azure.md

     ![Azure private endpoint](/images/yb-cloud/managed-endpoint-azure-2.png)

-1. Note the **private IP address** of the endpoint for use in the following steps.
+1. Note the **Private IP** address of the endpoint for use in the following steps.

 #### Create a private DNS zone